CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Just listening the Hall of Legend song list can be pretty tedious, even though we prioritize the list.
 So is there a more funnier way to listen Vocaloid songs?
 Fortunately, yes!
 Let's play music games 😄!

 The idea is that, if a song is included in a music game, then such song should be quite popular.
 So, by playing music games, you get the fun while get known to some popular Vocaloid songs.

-This is also my first method to get known to Vocaloid😊.
+The disadvantage of this way is that you likely lose the chronological order of the songs, but it is no longer a big deal because getting fun is the more important thing here.

 The first music game that any Miku fan **must** play (Yes, must play, I am serious) is: